Sale of Computing EquipmentFIN-PUR-14.1

 Sale by IU Surplus Stores:

-Proceeds from the sale of equipment, minus a handling fee will be deposited into an account designated by the department selling the equipment for that equipment which remains intact (includes the hard drive) and has been properly prepared by the department for resale.
+Departments will receive a percentage from the sale of their equipment if reimbursement criteria is met.
+These proceeds will be transferred to the departmental account that was specified at the time the equipment was transferred to Surplus Stores.
+To qualify for possible reimbursement, this equipment must remain intact (includes the hard drive) and have been properly prepared by the department for resale.
 This includes the requirement of having restored the equipment to the original configuration with the operating system installed and having removed all other information and software applications from the computer.

-Only university departments can participate in this process.
-This process will not facilitate the sale of personal property.
+Only university departments can participate.
+This process is for Indiana University owned assets only and will not facilitate the sale of personal property.

-Pricing will be determined by University Procurement Services and based on current market conditions and other factors.
+Pricing will be determined by University Procurement Services and Surplus Stores and based on current market conditions and other factors.

 Pricing for systems where no market information is available will be handled by University Procurement Services in collaboration with Surplus Operations and other market sources.

 Individuals involved with setting special pricing are precluded from participating in the purchase of this same equipment.